dvxgit-tbautista/laravel-realtime/README.md

 # Laravel Realtime
 Laravel Realtime is a repository that demonstrates the basic functionality of Pusher in Laravel for real-time communication.
-It includes a simple chat application where users can join a chat room and send messages in real-time.

 ## Features
 Real-time chat functionality using Pusher